International Programs

 Insurance

 International students holding nonresident alien status must either purchase the UI’s Student Health Insurance Plan (SHIP) for themselves and all accompanying dependents or document coverage of an equivalent insurance with the International Programs Office as part of their obligation to establish proof of financial responsibility for expenses incurred while attending the university.
 Failure to obtain and maintain the required insurance may subject students to sanctions, up to and including disenrollment.
-See the insurance section in this catalog for more information.
+Visit https://www.uidaho.edu/current-students/student-health-services/insurance for more information.

 Education Abroad